Some Brief History of Patan Durbar Square

-Patan Durbar Square is the most staggering example of Nepalese engineering in an urban context.
-The initial history of Patan Durbar square remains undocumented.
-According to a few chronicles is stated that the Thakuri dynasty built the palaces and made reforms to the local areas.
-However, there is no concrete evidence of it.
-Right in the middle of bustling downtown Mangal Bazar stands the popular royal residence of the Malla king known as Maningal Rajprasad, of the royal residence of Maningal, likely built during the Lichchhavi period (start of the first century to the ninth century).
-Among the last king of Patan, Siddhi Narasimha Malla (1620 - 1661), Sri Niwas Malla (1661 - 1685), and Yog Narendra Malla (1685–1705) added to the grandeur of the royal palace.
+Patan Durbar Square is a stunning example of Nepalese architecture in an urban setting.
+While the exact history of the square is unknown, some chronicles suggest that the Thakuri dynasty built the palaces and made changes to the local area.
+However, there is no concrete evidence to support this claim.
+In the heart of bustling Mangal Bazar stands the popular royal residence of the Malla king.
+This royal residence was likely built during the Lichchhavi period, which spanned from the first century to the ninth century.
+The last kings of Patan, including Siddhi Narasimha Malla, Sri Niwas Malla, and Yog Narendra Malla, contributed to the grandeur of the royal palace.

 Khumbeshwar Temple in Patan Durbar Squire